ExxistanceDC/Shinrei-Jusatsushi-Taromaru-English-Patch/README.md

 ## **Optional Increased Resolution Patch**

-So, I originally had this up as a release v1.1, but then I noticed that the increased resolution patch reveals some spritess in the opening cutscene that should be displayed at a later point.
+So, I originally had this up as a release v1.1, but then I noticed that the increased resolution patch reveals some sprites in the opening cutscene that should be displayed at a later point.
 My apologies (still learnin' here!).
 It's still a great patch, but best for those were don't mind the early sprite reveal.
 I will link to it <a href=https://meduza-team.ucoz.net/publ/romkhaking/modifikacii/modifikacija_igr_dlja_sega_saturn/3-1-0-5>here.</a>

 It is compatible with my release, just drop the files in per paulmet's ReadMe.